 Idaho is a gateway state to the wondrous Pacific Northwest region.
-Like other surroundings, mountainous states, Idaho has its fair share of excellent hot springs.
-You can visit most of them year round for healing and relaxation.
+Like other surrounding mountainous states, Idaho has its fair share of excellent hot springs.
+It has a wide range of hot spring options from very primitive to full-on resort relaxation.
+You can visit most of them year-round for healing and relaxation.

 8 Best Hot Springs in Idaho

-Idaho is mostly known for their famous potatoes and acres upon acres of farmland, but they actually have some of the best hot springs in America.
-From a rugged little pool on the side of a creek to large manmade soaking pools, Idaho really does have it all when it comes to hot springs.
-Idaho’s …
+Idaho is probably more known for its famous potatoes and acres of farmland than its hot springs, however, it boasts some of the most natural springs in America.
+From a rugged little pool on the side of a creek to large manmade soaking pools, the Gem State does have it all when it comes to …

 The hot springs resorts in Idaho are among the top in the country.
 There are both primitive and resorts to be found in the state.
 Some even have lodging on-site, perhaps even camping.